Self-commutators of Toeplitz operators and isoperimetric inequalities: Concluding remarks

 Choosing $g = \frac{\vartheta \alpha}{||\vartheta \alpha||_2}$ as indicated above, (\ref{eq:scv}) becomes

 Let's take $\alpha_j = \bar{a_j}\psi$, where $\psi \in C^{\infty}(\Omega)$ is real, positive, and vanishes on the boundary of $\Omega$.
 Integrating by parts in the numerator of (\ref{eq:scv2}) gives

 {\bf Remark:} By analogy with the case of one variable, it should be clear that we next want to choose $\psi$ to maximize this quotient (\ref{eq:scv3}).
-Perhaps this and related extremal problems could give one approach for developing a theory of spectral geometry for domains in $\CC^n$.
+Perhaps extremal problems like this could give one approach for defining ``torsional rigidity'' for domains in $\CC^n$.

 In order to make some concrete calculation, let us further specialize and take for example the polydisc $\Omega = \DD^n$ as our domain.
 For the purpose of making the quotient (\ref{eq:scv3}) large, the choice